FAMILY RULE 1: GENERAL INFORMATION

 In Law and Motion matters, the moving party’s attorney or a self-represented moving party shall contact the opposing attorney or self-represented party in advance of the hearing to meet, to confer, and to learn whether issues can be settled without a contested hearing.
 The only exception is when both parties are self-represented and there are no-contact restraining orders prohibiting contact.

-Self-represented parties are not required to meet and confer prior to a hearing seeking a Restraining Order under the Domestic Violence Prevention Act.
+Self-represented parties are not required to meet and confer prior to a hearing seeking a Restraining Order under the Domestic Violence Prevention Act or the Elder Abuse Prevention Act.
 If only one party is represented, counsel shall ask the self-represented party if he or she consents to speak to the attorney for the other party before any meet and confer.